 How much does it cost to search for a business entity in Arkansas?

-The Arkansas Secretary of State’s business entity search is completely free to use.
+The Arkansas SOS Business Entity Search is free to use.

-How long does a business name reservation last in Arkansas?
+How long does an Arkansas business name reservation last?

 What are the filing fees for registering a business in Arkansas?